LINREG

 Example:

-Same as above, except the regression line is returned immediately without reporting.
+Similar to above, except the regression line is computed in W2 and returned without reporting.

 Remarks: